Updated January 13, 2021

 But if you have a luxury two-bed, you don’t want to charge the same as the dated garden-level two-bed down the street, right?

 There may be factors you haven’t considered that could allow you to charge more.
 Apartment and building amenities and location play a big part in determining rent price.
 So do market fluctuations.
 When you’re setting a price for a new property or reassessing how much you’re charging on a place you’ve had for a while, you have to take all of the variables into consideration.

 Here are some tips to help you set the best rent price for your property.

 Avoid Basing Rent off of Your Property Value

 One way that a landlord could start to think about how much rent to charge is to base it off of the current value of the property.
 One rule of thumb is to charge rent around 1% of the property value per month.
-This is a simple to understand way to set the price.
-While this heuristic is easy to understand, it isn’t a good way to set the rent generally.
+This is simple to understand the way to set the price.
+While this heuristic is easy to understand, it isn’t a good way to generally set the rent.

 For instance, the neighborhood of University Heights is a suburb of San Diego, CA, and three-bedroom rentals are going for $3,187 on average.

-When examining recent sales of properties on Redfin, we see that 3 bedroom units and homes are selling in the $900K+ range.
-That would imply, using the 1% rule, that landlords in the area could charge $9,000 per month.
-But clearly that isn’t the case.
+When examining recent sales of Redfin properties, we see that three-bedroom units and homes are selling in the $900K+ range.
+Using the 1% rule, that would imply that landlords in the area could charge $9,000 per month.
+But clearly, that isn’t the case.

-So, using the 1% rule, depending on where you live, may deliver results that could be unreliable.
-That’s why factoring in your location is important and understanding your local market is crucial.
+Using the 1% rule, depending on where you live, may deliver results that could be unreliable.
+That’s why factoring in your location is important, and understanding your local market is crucial.